Dembezum/nixos/README.md

 `home-manager`.
 It aims to provide a reproducible and declarative setup for a NixOS system with home-manager user environments.

+> Note that this is very much a Work In Progress.
+Things might not work as
+> intended.

 ## Structure

 The flake is organized into several directories, each serving a specific purpose: